Algebra7/Confusion/README.md

 - React animations

-## Setup Project on Local PC
+## Setup Project on Local PC  (For linux and mac users)

 1- Clone the repository into your local PC

-2- Navigate to the project directory
+2- Navigate to the json_server directory and run

-3- Run the following commands  (for linux and mac users)
+    $ json-server --watch db.json -d 2000 -p 3001

+3- Navigate to confusion directory and run  (in different terminal)

     $ npm install
-    $ json-server --watch db.json -d 2000 -p 3001
-    $ npm start       	<!-- in defferent terminal -->
+    $ npm start